Professional, teaching and research staff appointments

-- The Hiring Manager will specify any Health Assessment requirement via the online Occupational Health form sent by the Recruitment Administrator.
+The Hiring Manager will need to specify any Health Assessment requirement via the online Occupational Health form sent via Talentlink.
 On receipt of the online form, the Occupational Health department will follow up with the individual and the Hiring Manager, as necessary, to arrange the appropriate assessment.
-Following assessment, the outcome will be notified to the new member of staff and HR
+Following assessment, the outcome will be notified to the new member of staff and HR.

 NHS honorary contracts

 - Where a new member of Clinical and Nursing staff will be undertaking clinical activity you must contact your HR/Recruitment team to arrange for an honorary contract with the relevant NHS Trust.